bpucker/bHLH_annotator/README.md

 HMM				File name of HMM motif for hmmer search Reference		File name of reference file
 Ath				File name of Ath family members
-RegEx			File name of RegEx file for domain check Motifs			File name of motifs file for motif search
+Motifs			File name of motifs file for motif search
 ```